 - A narrative of the situation and observed behaviour; - Documentation of the complainant's preference for a disclosure or a report, as defined above; - Documentation of the willingness or unwillingness of the resident to be identified (anonymity); - Intent and expectations of the reporting individual - i.
-For example, does the reporting individual wish there to be an informal or formal process (see PGME document listed in preamble), or do they wish for the report to be merely filed for future consideration of establishing a pattern of concerning behaviour; - Documentation that the reporting individual understands the scope of the investigation required, should a formal process be desired (i.e. who will be involved, what is likely to occur during the investigation). - b) If the reporting individual wishes the specific concern to be directly acted upon, the academic leader should proceed with an investigation of the behaviour, which may include interviewing additional faculty members, other involved learners, or other members of health care teams.
-Such investigations will be documented in the reporting form (see Appendix B). - c) If the inappropriate behaviour is confirmed by the investigation, an appropriate educational leader will meet with the individual whose behaviour has been found to be inappropriate, either one-on-one or along with more senior faculty members.
+For example, does the reporting individual wish there to be an informal or formal process (see PGME document listed in preamble), or do they wish for a disclosure to be merely filed for future consideration, to aid in establishing a pattern of concerning behaviour;

+- Documentation that the reporting individual understands the scope of the investigation required, should a formal process be desired (i.e. who will be involved, what is likely to occur during the investigation) - Documentation of communication with other parties as appropriate (e.g. hospital leadership, etc.) - This documentation should be forwarded to the Program Director or Associate Program Director for inclusion in the Learner Experience Database, a confidential and very limited-access database used to track concerns over time c) Next steps for reports or repeated disclosures:

+If the inappropriate behaviour is confirmed by an investigation, an appropriate educational leader will meet with the individual whose behaviour has been found to be inappropriate, either one-on-one or along with more senior faculty members.
 This meeting will include an assessment of the individual's well-being.
 In egregious cases, the Department Chair will always become involved, depending on the seriousness of the concern or complaint.

-4. Consequences of disruptive behaviour
+3. Consequences of disruptive behaviour